tomseely/tomseely.github.io/docs/index.md

 ![Screenshot of the Teams meeting calendar event menu for the reciever where it shows information such as a join button and who invited you](https://hackmd.io/_uploads/BkcYuoCRgx.png)

 ## Outcomes
 Now, you understand how to optimize your Outlook.
 We covered features in both the email and calendar parts of Outlook.
-You will notice how these tips directly improve Outlook by keeping you events organized, inbox hygenic, and emails professional: the essentials for any VT student.
+You will notice how these tips directly improve Outlook by keeping your events organized, your inbox hygenic, and your emails professional: the essentials for any VT student.

 ## See also
 For more Outlook training by Microsoft, visit their [Outlook training webpage](https://support.microsoft.com/en-us/office/outlook-training-8a5b816d-9052-4190-a5eb-494512343cca "Outlook training by Microsoft Support")